Skip to content

 Integer Linear Programming

-In Integer Linear Programming (ILP), we seek to find a vector of integer numbers that maximizes (or minimizes) a linear cost function under a set of linear equality or inequality constraints [1].
-In other words, it is an optimization problem where the cost function to be optimized and all the constraints are linear and the decision variables are integer.
+Integer Linear Programming (ILP) seeks a vector of integer numbers that maximizes (or minimizes) a linear cost function under a set of linear equality or inequality constraints [1].
+In other words, it is an optimization problem where the cost function to optimize and all the constraints are linear and the decision variables are integers.

 Mathematical Formulation

-We go through the steps of solving the problem with the Classiq platform, using QAOA algorithm [2].
-The solution is based on defining a Pyomo model for the optimization problem we would like to solve.
+This tutorial guides you through the steps of solving the problem with the Classiq platform, using QAOA [2].
+The solution is based on defining a Pyomo model for the optimization problem to solve.

-We proceed by defining the Pyomo model that will be used on the Classiq platform, using the mathematical formulation defined above:
+Define the Pyomo model to use on the Classiq platform, using the mathematical formulation defined above:

 import numpy as np